kvesteri/sqlalchemy-utils/docs/index.rst

 LocaleType
 ^^^^^^^^^^

-LocaleType saves Babel Locale objects into database.
+LocaleType saves Babel_ Locale objects into database.
 The Locale objects are converted to string on the way in and back to object on the way out.

+In order to use LocaleType you need to install Babel_ first.

 ::